Skip to main content

 Example: Creating a Custom Trigger in Google Tag Manager

-Here’s a sample code for creating a custom event trigger for the card-clicked event in GTM:
+Here’s a sample code for creating a custom event trigger for the card-viewed event in GTM:

 1. In GTM, navigate to Triggers and click on New.